In the 2-year AFFIRM pivotal trial:

 How do patients take TYSABRI?

-• Recommended dose: 300 mg every 28 days
+• Recommended dose: 300 mg infusion every 4 weeks

-Remember: Only orders from infusion centers and certified pharmacies enrolled in and authorized by the TOUCH® Prescribing Program will be processed.
+Remember: Only orders from infusion centers and certified pharmacies enrolled in and authorized by the TOUCH Prescribing Program will be processed.
 Contact Biogen at 1-800-456-2255.

 Find Out More About the TOUCH Prescribing Program